-The Bavarian Department of State-owned Palaces, Gardens and Lakes, otherwise known as the Palace Department, is one of the most traditional administrative departments in the Free State of Bavaria.
-Created as part of the administration at the court of the electors and kings, it is today the largest public authority responsible for museums in Germany, managing 45 palaces, castles and residences.
-It is also responsible for a very special historical heritage: the many magnificent court gardens, palace parks, gardens and lakes.
-The unique ensembles of european architecture with their sumptuous artistic interiors attract over five million visitors annually from all over the world.
+The Bavarian Administration of Palaces, Gardens and Lakes, otherwise known as the Bavarian Palace Administration, is one of the most traditional administrations in the Free State of Bavaria.
+Created as part of the administration at the court of the electors and kings, it is today one of the largest public authorities responsible for museums in Germany, managing 45 palaces, castles and residences as well as further monuments and artists' houses.

-The Palace Department originated as the stewarding division, one of the four divisions of administrative staff at the electoral court: by the end of the 18th century it was already responsible for the residences and palaces in Bavaria.
+The Bavarian Palace Administration originated as the stewarding division, one of the four divisions of administrative staff at the electoral court: by the end of the 18th century it was already responsible for the residences and palaces in Bavaria.
 From 1804 on it was directly answerable to the Ministry of Finance.

 In the constitution of 1808 issued under Count Montgelas, the palaces and residences were declared part of the Bavarian heritage, which could not be sold, and were included in the so-called "civil list".
 In return, the state undertook to maintain the residences, palaces and court gardens and also to meet all the financial needs of the royal court.

 The three royal residences of Ludwig II, Neuschwanstein, Linderhof and Herrenchiemsee, the Imperial Castle of Nuremberg and the Residences of Munich and Würzburg are world-famous tourist attractions.
-However, as testified by the rising numbers of visitors, the other properties of the Palace Department are also becoming increasingly popular and play an important part in the tourist industry and economy of Bavaria.
+However, as testified by the rising numbers of visitors, the other properties of the Bavarian Palace Administration are also becoming increasingly popular and play an important part in the tourist industry and economy of Bavaria.

 As part of Bavaria's cultural heritage, these properties provide a unique insight into important epochs of Bavarian history and naturally also the history of Germany.